NASU Institute for Economics and Forecasting

 The Institute for Economics and Forecasting of the National Academy of Sciences of Ukraine, formerly the Institute for Economic Forecasting is a public institution for research in economics and forecasting.
-The Institute was established by the decree of Cabinet of Ministers of Ukraine (July 1997, N 772) and the decree of the Presidium of NAS of Ukraine (September 1997, N 298) with the purpose to ensure the elaboration of strategic forecasts and programs of socio-economic development of Ukraine.
+The institute was established by the decree of the Cabinet of Ministers of Ukraine (July 1997, N 772) and the decree of the Presidium of NAS of Ukraine (September 1997, N 298) with the purpose of ensuring the elaboration of strategic forecasts and programs of socio-economic development of Ukraine.

-The Institute has fifteen research departments.
-The Institute has 203 researchers including 50 Doctors of sciences and 109 Candidates of Sciences including Academician of Ukrainian National Academy of Sciences, 5 Corresponding Members of Ukrainian National Academy of Sciences, And 7 members of Ukrainian sectoral academies of sciences.
+The institute has fifteen research departments.
+The institute has 203 researchers including 50 Doctors of sciences and 109 Candidates of Sciences including an Academician of Ukrainian National Academy of Sciences, 5 Corresponding Members of the Ukrainian National Academy of Sciences, And 7 members of Ukrainian sectoral academies of sciences.

 The main scientific activity areas of the Institute: